jimholmes/resumes/Current_Resume.md

 # SUMMARY

-Accomplished Executive Technology Consultant leading organizational change; internationally recognized influencer in test automation communities; passionate about continual improvement, processes, and teams; well-organized with strong public speaking and writing skills.
+Accomplished Executive Technology professional leading organizational change; internationally recognized influencer in test automation communities; passionate about continual improvement, processes, and teams; well-organized with top-notch public speaking and writing skills.

 # MOST RECENT PROFESSIONAL EXPERIENCE:

+## Construct Connect: November 2021 - Present

+**Director, Quality Assurance and Performance Engineering**

+Responsible for modernizing software delivery practices at ConstructConnect to improve quality.
+This work ranges from improving how test cases are written to direct, frequent interfacing with executive business leadership to ensure their goals are clear and met.

+- Driving cultural and procedural change through company transformation using Scaled Agile Framework for enterprise (SAFe), tenets of Extreme Ownership, and adoption of modern testing practices.
+- Manages 15 direct report software testers.
+Oversees 30 additional external testing consultants.
+- In first six months was directly responsible for reducing post-code freeze regression testing from mulitple weeks to three days by focusing testers on risk-based analysis as well as eliminating duplicate and outdated manual test cases.
+- Implemented pairwise testing approaches via Hexawise to dramatically reduce test cases while improving overall quality coverage.
+- Eliminated separate workflows for functional test automation with tests done one or two iterations after actual system work was accomplished.
+Functional test automation is now part of Definition of Done for all work items, and is accomplished in the same iteration as system work.
+- Identified business-critical workflows and drove improvements in production-environment monitoring of those flows via Site24x7.
+- Drafted and drove adoption of Non-Functional Requirements addressing specific business impacts to support operations and Site Reliability Engineers.
+- Oversaw stability improvements in functional automation suites, increasing pass rates from 70% to 90%, with a goal of 95% or better.
+- Driving adoption of static code analysis tooling as part of CI/CD pipelines with automatic rejection of commits failing critical rule thresholds for code quality and security.
+- Implemented twice-weekly mentoring sessions with entire onshore team to train on basic software coding capabilities using C# and XUnit.
+- Restructured QA department to provide better career growth for testers via new management positions and clear skills matrices.

-## Centric Consulting (Modern Software Delivery Practice): September 2020 - Present
+## Centric Consulting (Modern Software Delivery Practice): September 2020 - November 2021

 **Modernization Strategist / Coach**

--	Leads organziations to improve their software delivery practices.
-Helps clients improve their realization of driving business value by working with them through executive consulting, coaching, and hands-on software delivery practices.
+Led client organziations to improve their software delivery practices.
+Helped clients improve their realization of driving business value by working with them through executive consulting, coaching, and hands-on software delivery practices.

-- Creates long-term improvement plans for clients by close collaboration, discovery, assessment, and facilitation.
-Executes those plans with continual feedback to ensure organziational goals are achieved.
-- Drives business increases through close involvement in Centric's pre-sales process and client relationship building.
-Works closely with business unit leadership to create engagement models that give clients Centric's "Unmatched Client Experience."
+- Collaborated with Columbus, Ohio client to create a long-term software engineering improvement plan.
+Build specific recommendations and plans for client to adopt practices such as Continuous Integration/Continuous Delivery and Test Driven Development.
+- Led a performance engineering assessment engagement for a Chicago-based client who needed a quick assessment of whether their current system would support current and future sales goals.
+Oversaw and managed effort to provide explicit, targeted remediation recommendations regarding coding practices and architectural design.
+- Worked with the eCommerce division of a global Fortune 500 equipment manufacturer to improve their overall software quality practices.
+Identified specific improvements to production-monitoring infrastructure, drafted and drove adoption of results-oriented Non-Functional Requirements, created guidance for software engineering practice changes.
+- Created a test strategy and test plan for a data modernization effort at a US nation-wide financial services company.
+- Mentored testers at Centric's MSD practice to help them establish and execute career growth plans.

 ## Pillar Technology (Now part of Accenture): March 2015 - July 2020

 **Executive Consultant**

--   Lead Fortune 500, 100, and 10 engagements, driving improved software value via hands-on delivery practices, training programs and workshops, and strategic planning with executive stakeholders.
-Helps clients modernize testing, quality, and overall delivery practices.
+Led Fortune 500, 100, and 10 engagements, driving improved software value via hands-on delivery practices, training programs and workshops, and strategic planning with executive stakeholders.
+Helped clients modernize testing, quality, and overall delivery practices.

 -   Specialized in helping move organizations from stove-piped, centralized work centers to whole-teams working on feature versus component disciplines
 -   Responsible for transforming Fortune 10 organization 100+ member delivery team from waterfall to agile
 -   Created and provided training and coaching to move non-coding testers into software automation